rajarammallya/melange/doc/source/apidoc.rst

 Normal Response code: 200

-Error   - 404 Not Found [When IpBlock for given ip_block_id and tenant_id does not exists or Static Route for given id does not exists]
+Error   - 404 Not Found [When IpBlock for given ip_block_id and tenant_id does not exists or Static Route for this id does not exists]

-Error   - 400 Bad Request [When field validation fails]
+Error   - 400 Bad Request [When field validations fail]

 **JSON Response Example:**

 ::

     {
         "ip_route": {